WillCBurroughs/weatherApp/pseudocode.md

 Now Need to go through and make different versions of project.
 For first version of project I will have text that will display the name of the city.
 (Done)

 For second version, I will have it so that user can input zip code and we can display city name - you put in.
 I will also institute try and catch to display message.
+(Done)

 For third version, I will display temperature as well on screen.
 I will also attempt to get the current user location.
 I will display the addtional displays that I believe are important.
+Need to import bootstrap.
+I will also attempt to place container info in a container and then row, column format.

 For fourth version I will save user's location and default to currently displayed location.